What is a Coastal Management Program?

 The preparation of the CMP must be prepared in accordance with the NSW government framework that includes meeting the obligations under NSW Coastal Management Act 2016 and the five stages outlined in the NSW Coastal Management Manual.

-The framework also specifies the roles and responsibilities for relevant Ministers, the NSW Coastal Council, public authorities and local councils, as well as providing opportunities for communities to participate when preparing and implementing a CMP.
+The framework also specifies the roles and responsibilities for relevant Ministers, the NSW Coastal Council, state government agencies, public authorities and local councils, as well as providing opportunities for communities to participate when preparing and implementing a CMP.

 Why is the CMP important?